 Meet an array of exotic animals at a city zoo

 Designed for the purpose of inspiring creativity and a lifelong love of learning, the Kansas Children’s Discovery Center makes for a perfect family outing on a rainy day in Topeka.
-The venue features a huge assortment of hands on exhibits and daily programmes exploring science, careers, art, building and more.
-Among the most popular areas are a Build Gallery where children can perform woodworking with real tools and make things to take home, and a car repair shop where they can check the engine and change the tyres on a small car.
+The venue features a huge assortment of hands-on exhibits and daily programmes exploring science, art, construction, and more.
+Among the most popular zones are a Build Gallery where children can perform woodworking with real tools and make things to take home as mementoes, and a car repair shop where they can check the engine and change the tyres on a small vehicle.

 4400 Southwest 10th Avenue / Tues-Fri 9am-3pm Sat 10am-5pm Sun 1pm-5pm Closed Mon

 Listed on the Register of Historic Places, the Great Overland Station is without question one of Topeka’s most impressive historic landmarks.
 Constructed between 1925 and 1927, the former train station was the brainchild of acclaimed architect Gilbert Stanley Underwood and served as a passenger depot before later being transformed into an office space, and then a museum.
 Today the station terminal remains as beautiful as ever and receives a steady stream of visitors who come to admire its eye-catching architecture.